would you like to try big 7 again?

 (BUF, ex-Creepers)

 About a dozen live events hosted by Fritz' ska TV and some big ClearChannel ones, but a black hole year for pasting a book.
 The regional Syracuse Ska site was revamped and given a dot com in May, the Ops' Skaboard forum begins in August.
-Rosco Gordon, rhythm-n-blues singer/ piano player from Memphis who influenced rock 'n' roll and ska reggae dies at age 74 on July 22.
+Rosco Gordon, rhythm-n-blues singer/ piano player from Memphis who influenced rock 'n' roll and ska reggae dies at age 74 on July 11.
 Turn 25 and am forced to choose between Toasters in Buffalo or Bim Skala Bim in Oswego.
-In October both The English Beat's Dave Wakeling and Reel Big trumpeter actually read the 'zine into microphones on local stages.
+In October both The English Beat's Dave Wakeling and Reel Big trumpeter actually read our 'zine into microphones on local stages.
 This just after CNN reported their real big tourbus fire.
 Unfortunately all the Beat's bass parts were sampled and played on a MIDI trigger.

 HP! is invited to submit views for a new (short-lived) international branch of the Swedish site skawars.nu in November.
 Wrote for a bit but soon their PHP broke down.
 No dreads about the working day after though.
 Funny thing about weekends when you're unemployed – they don't mean quite so much – except that you get to hang out with your workin' friends.